 Kevin Iverson, manager of the state's census office, said Rathge's research over the years continues to be invaluable.

 “His depth of knowledge is just exceptional in terms of interpreting what's happening in North Dakota,” Iverson said.

-Rathge also serves as the policy analyst for the North Dakota Kids Count program, which ranks states in economic well-being, education, health, and family and community.
+Rathge, also serves as the policy analyst for the North Dakota Kids Count program, ranks states in economic well-being, education, health, and family and community.